 |Estimated annual TCI proceeds in 2032 (billions of 2016$)||$8.5||$6.8||$5.4||$3.5||$1.9|

-- Nearly a four-fold difference in the estimated health benefits exists across the five TCI policy scenarios, underscoring that there is a wide range of possible health outcomes and that actual health benefits will depend on state actions (Table 1).
+- The four-fold difference in the estimated health benefits exists across the five TCI policy scenarios, underscoring that there is a wide range of possible health outcomes and that actual health benefits will depend on state participation and state actions (Table 1).

 About the Illustrative TCI Policy Scenarios

-Under the proposed TCI cap and invest program, fuel suppliers would be required to hold allowances for the carbon content of the fuel they supply.
+Under the proposed TCI cap and invest policy structure, fuel suppliers would be required to hold allowances for the carbon content of the fuel they supply.
 The allowances would be auctioned off and the proceeds from those auctions would be allocated to states to reinvest.
-The illustrative TCI policy scenarios assume that the proceeds are evenly allocated to the participating states based on vehicle miles traveled and population.
+The illustrative TCI policy scenarios assume that the proceeds are allocated to the participating states based on vehicle miles traveled and population.
 Each scenario allocates a percent of the program proceeds to 25 different transportation strategies bundled into five categories.
-Of the total auction proceeds, 83-92% is assumed to be reinvested in transportation improvements.
-The remainder is allocated to the category “indirect/other”.
+Of the total auction proceeds, 83% to 92% is assumed to be reinvested in transportation improvements.
+The remainder is allocated to the category “indirect/other.”

 The three investment and policy mixes for the illustrative TCI scenarios examined here represent an emphasis on public transit and active mobility (Scenario A), an emphasis on vehicle electrification and fuel-switching (Scenario C), and a blend between the two (Scenario B).

 The three caps examined here represent a 20%, 22%, and 25% CO2 emissions reduction from on-road vehicles from 2022 levels by 2032.
-This equates to a 1%, 3%, and 6% reduction in emissions between a no-TCI reference scenario and the TCI policy scenarios in 2032.
+This equates to a 1%, 3%, and 6% reduction in emissions from a no-TCI reference scenario in 2032.
 For this research update, Scenario B was modeled with all three caps.
 Scenarios A and C were modeled with the 25% CO2 emissions reduction cap.
 Additional scenarios will be analyzed in phase 2 of the TRECH Project.
 For more details, see the reference and policy scenario assumptions and the TCI strategy investment tool.

 A Few Caveats

 - The TCI policy scenarios examined here are illustrative, not predictive, and are for the purpose of informing program design.
-Actual health benefits will depend on state actions.
+Actual health benefits will depend on state participation and state actions.

 - The scenarios assume that 83% to 92% of proceeds are reinvested in the transportation system.

 - The analysis focuses on on-road emissions and does not directly incorporate potential changes in emissions from the electrical grid.
-A basic screening analysis was conducted of potential grid effects.
+A basic screening analysis was conducted to assess the scale of potential grid effects.

 - The air quality analysis was conducted at a 12 kilometer by 12 kilometer scale, which is much smaller than a county but larger than a neighborhood.
-This is highly detailed for a regional analysis but is not intended for examining changes at a neighborhood scale.
+This is highly detailed for a regional analysis but is not intended to be used for examining changes at a neighborhood scale.

-- The analysis does not include climate-related health benefits and potential transportation-related health benefits that could accrue from improving safety, noise pollution, traffic congestion, and access to jobs, healthcare, and education.
+- The analysis does not include climate-related health benefits and potential transportation-related health benefits that could accrue from changes in safety, noise pollution, traffic congestion, and access to jobs, healthcare, and education.